Frequently Asked Questions

 As a side note, lactobionic acid is currently used in organ transplant preservation fluids to help protect organs during medical procedures due to its potent antioxidant effects.

-What is the compatibility of NeoStrata and Exuviance products with other cosmetics and drugs; what is the order of application?
+What is the compatibility of Exuviance products with other cosmetics and drugs; what is the order of application?

-NeoStrata and Exuviance products can be used in conjunction with other cosmetic and therapeutic skin care regimens.
-In general, the recommended procedure is: (1) wash and dry face; (2) apply topical medications if appropriate and allow to absorb (a few minutes); (3) apply leave-on skin care products and sunscreen (not wipe off toners or solutions); (4) apply make-up.
+Exuviance products can be used in conjunction with other cosmetic and therapeutic skin care regimens.
+In general, we recommend applying products in order of increasing viscosity.
+The recommended procedure is: (1) cleanser and toner; (2) high performance treatment products including masks, peels, microdermabrasion; (3) topical medications, if appropriate, allowing time for absorption (a few minutes); (3) concentrates or serums (4) moisturizer and/or sunscreen (5) makeup.
 Consult your physician for any specific questions regarding drug compatibility with skin care products.
-Click here to search for a dispensing physician in your area.

 Which products do you recommend before laser procedures and light therapy?